-Osteopathic treatment uses techniques such as stretching, massage, general articulatory, joint mobilisation and gentle balancing techniques to assist in restoring the bodies function.
-In addition, your Osteopath may provide you with information regarding the management of your pain and strategies to reduce recurrence such as stretching or exercise.
+Osteopathic treatment uses techniques such as stretching, massage, joint mobilisation and gentle balancing techniques to assist in restoring the body’s function.
+In addition, your Osteopath may provide you with information about pain management and strategies to reduce recurrence – such as stretching or exercise.

 People of all age groups seek Osteopathic treatment most commonly for musculoskeletal complaints including:

 - Sporting injuries

 - Postural problems